-For seventeen fruitful years, Shri Ramkrishna Bajaj, the younger son of Jamnalalji, was the leading light of the Foundation.
-After his demise, the Foundation found an able successor in Shri Rahul Bajaj who took over as its Chairman.
+For seventeen fruitful years, Mr. Ramkrishna Bajaj, the younger son of Jamnalal Bajaj, was the leading light of the Foundation.
+After his demise, the Foundation found an able successor in Mr. Rahul Bajaj who took over as its Chairman.
 From 1994 till February, 2022 the Foundation's activities were nurtured under the dynamic leadership of Mr. Rahul Bajaj, along with a competent Board of Trustees.
 After the demise of Mr. Rahul Bajaj, the Foundation handed over the reins to its new Chairman Mr. Shekhar Bajaj, elder son of Mr. Ramkrishna Bajaj, to take forward the legacy.

 In a message on the occasion of the 1982 Jamnalal Bajaj AwardsPresentation Function, Smt.
 Indira Gandhi, Prime Minister of India observed: "In order to realize our hopes, the spirit of service must widely permeate our society.
 Of late, there has been a tendency to look to the Government for lead, whereas the inspiration should come from people of the kind that the Jamnalal Bajaj Foundation honours for their contribution to constructive work, the service of women and the application of modern and scientific knowledge to rural tribulations".